Polyphony Arts represents composer Jonathan Rutherford. For enquiries, commissions, and performances, please contact firstname.lastname@example.org

 His piece for Musical Saw, Violin and Soprano “An Intake of Breath” has been loved wherever it has been heard, and the popular “Rejoice!
 Rejoice!” and “Final Parting” have affected people deeply.

 Jonathan’s music is diverse, from pop songs written while still at school between 1967 and 1969, to his atonal writing in the mid 1970s.
 His discovery of Mahler, and then his visits to Peter Maxwell Davies and Harrison Birtwistle’s courses at Dartington Summer School took his music in new directions.
 Jonathan’s voice is unique, and isn’t easily pigeon-holed.
 Perhaps it is best described as expressive and humorous, as he believes all good music should be.

 Musicians such as Patricia Routledge, Colin Baker, Johnny Morris, Harriet Longman, Jennifer Thorn, Heidi Pegler, and Susanna Wilson have all performed Jonathan’s music, as well as ensembles such as The Eye Bach Choir, Amici, Stowmarket Chorale, The Prometheus Orchestra, Jubilate and the Orford Choir, and the Philharmonia Orchestra.

 2021-22 We are continously seeking choirs, orchestras and chamber ensembles to work with Jonathan on upcoming projects and performances of his existing works.
 We are also collaborating with Jonathan to promote the release of 3 new albums of music in 2022-23.

 For further information on any of Jonathan’s upcoming projects, please get in touch with us.

-For commissions, performances, or further enquiries about Jonathan’s work, please contact Caroline Slade, Head of Artist Management.
+For commissions, performances, or further enquiries about Jonathan’s work, please contact Sarah Ponman, Artist and Project Manager.